fpga-open-speech-tools/utils/regctl/README.md

 ```

 ## Compiling regctl
 Run the Makefile.
 The only prerequisite is that you're on a Linux machine and have exported `CROSS_COMPILE=arm-linux-gnueabihf-` to cross compile the executable for ARM.
-The Makefile will by default create executables for both x86 and ARM, but the x86 executable isn't useful here.
+The Makefile will by default create executables for both x86 and ARM.